BY COMMERCIAL ART BUYERS LOOKING FOR NEW TALENT

 - Throughout The A List application you’ll be asked for the links to web pages.
 How to copy a web page link or URL.

-- Your Embrace Creatives’ Profile must be filled in completely with everything a Commercial Art Buyer needs for an overall view of your professional practice so login to your EC account and review your Profile to make sure it’s robust and there are no typos.
+- Your Embrace Creatives’ Profile should be filled in completely.
+Review your Profile to make sure it’s robust and there are no typos.
 To build or edit your EC Profile, click here.

-- Have your Pay Pal account or credit card handy to pay for your The A List application.
+- Have your Pay Pal account or credit card handy to pay for The A List application.

 STEP THREE: PROFESSIONAL DOCUMENTATION

-All EC Artists included in The A List will have the first few sentences from their “Tell Us About Yourself” section added to their listing so make sure the opening to your summary is strong and concise.
+All EC Artists included in The A List will have the first few sentences from their “Tell Us About Yourself!” section added to their listing so make sure your summary is strong and concise.
 Buyers will be able to click through to your EC Profile from The A List to read the rest of your summary section.

 PORTFOLIO / LOOK BOOK

 Think like a buyer.
 Whether you’re a ceramic artist or jewelry designer, your Embrace Creatives’ Portfolio or Look Book should showcase cohesive work.
 You do not need this section to apply but to include this area inside your application, have Portfolios or Look Books uploaded into your Embrace Creatives’ Gallery.

-- Your Portfolio or Look Book must have at least 5 images but no more than 10.
+- Your Portfolio or Look Book should have at least 5 images but no more than 10.

 - In a Portfolio, each image must be labeled with all of the information a buyer would need to evaluate its fit for their store or gallery.